telstra/MessagingAPI-SDK-node/README.md

 The function `numbers.create` can be used to create a subscription.

-It takes the following arguments:
+It takes the following arguments.

 -   `activeDays`: The number of days the subscription will be active, defaults to 30.